 Fripp believes the modern world has conceded too much room for science to ride roughshod over other, older ways of looking at critical fields.
 Here, he takes an integrated approach to unfolding creation, welcoming religious thought and philosophy as partners with science in discussing creation and change.

 The British novelist John Fowles wrote the foreword for the U.K. edition of this book which, at the time, was called The Becoming (see below).
 That name, The Becoming, accurately represents continual, eternal change.
 Well regarded as a novelist, Fowles also served as the curator of palaeontology for his local Lyme Regis (Dorset) Museum.
-Between novels and fossils, he found time to write this foreword for me:
+Between novels and fossils, he wrote this foreword:

 ‘Robert Fripp’s ingenious idea, to resurrect Genesis in the light of our present knowledge of evolutionary process, must, I suppose, count as literary curiosity; but I have long been in favour of literary curiosities.
 They have a perverse habit, very often, of provoking more thought than the orthodox approach.
 By simplifying the complex and broadening the narrow, they spark the imagination … Our past remains our now; I pray the reader will not forget that, as he or she goes down the vast vistas of these pages.’ ~ John Fowles